When You Started Shrinking

 Where do you make yourself emotionally smaller so that others do not have to stretch?

-There is power in simply seeing the pattern.
-Once you notice where you disappear, you begin to interrupt the old spell.
+There is power in simply recognizing the pattern.
+Once you notice where you disappear, you begin to interrupt the old rhythm.
 Awareness becomes a doorway.
 Not a harsh spotlight, but a lantern.

 This is how you begin to reverse the habit of shrinking.